FrankN88/quiz-game/README.md

      <ul>
           <li><strong>Navbar</strong> - Occupies 100% of the page width, from the left to the right, while being viewed on all devices.
 It Includes the standard links to the other pages.
           </li>
-          <li><strong>Title</strong> - It shows that the user is on page 404.
+          <li><strong>Line 1</strong> - It shows that the user is on page 404.
           </li>
-          <li><strong>Title 2</strong> - Standard line for a page 404, inviting the user to click on the links to go back to a page of the website.
+          <li><strong>Line 2</strong> - Standard line for a page 404, inviting the user to click on the links to go back to a page of the website.
           </li>
           <li><strong>Footer</strong> - Standard footer with the links as in the other pages.
           </li>